Replacing Bad Habits With Good Habits

 Save 30-70% off on my Memorial Day sale HERE for just a few more days!

-To be my next self-sufficientstudent and to truly be successful, you really have to be meticulous with everything in your life, from your habits to your friends, to the websites you use…for example, in trading choosing the right broker matters A LOT as I explain in this new video lesson:
+To be my next self-sufficient trading challenge student and to truly be successful, you really have to be meticulous with everything in your life, from your habits to your friends, to the websites you use…for example, in trading choosing the right broker matters A LOT as I explain in this new video lesson:

 And when you begin analyzing yourself, I challenge my students in the Tim Sykes Millionaire Challenge to break free from their bad habits, because there is so much to gain by replacing them with good ones, just like going with the best brokers I outline here.